-- i) The following locations are designated for both hotel and office growth: - Uxbridge Town Centre, defined by the area shown on Map N; and - Heathrow perimeter (outside of Bath Road LSEL), as defined as the areas shown on Map O. - ii) The following areas are designated for office growth only: - Stockley Park LSEL, as defined by the area shown on Map P; and - Heathrow perimeter (Bath Road LSEL), as defined by the area shown on Map Q. - iii) The following area is designated for hotel growth only: - Hayes Town Centre, as defined by the area shown on Map R. - 4.44 This policy should be read in conjunction with policies DME 1: Employment Uses in Designated Employment Sites, DME 3 (Office Development) and DME 5 (Hotel and Visitor Accommodation) of the Development Management Policies document. - 4.45 As primary locations for office development in West London, and Uxbridge, Stockley Park LSEL and the Heathrow perimeter, including the Bath Road LSEL, all have critical mass and vibrant, established office markets.
-Although both Uxbridge and Stockley Park have suffered recessionary pressures on rental values since 2010, they will remain closely monitored as strategic office location within London. - 4.46 Stockley Park LSEL and Bath Road LSEL hasve been designated elsewhere in this chapter as Locally Significant Employment Locations and are is therefore already identified as a preferred locations for offices and other employment generating uses.
-In addition to the LSEL designation, Stockley Park LSEL and Bath Road LSEL are is designated as an Office Growth

-Locations.
-The dual designation is justified on the basis of the site strategic significance for office growth at a local and regional level.
+- i) The following locations are designated for both hotel and office growth: - Uxbridge Town Centre, defined by the area shown on Map N; - ii) The following areas are designated for office growth only: - Stockley Park LSEL, as defined by the area shown on Map P; - iii) The following area is designated for hotel growth only: - Hayes Town Centre, as defined by the area shown on Map R. - 4.43 This policy should be read in conjunction with policies DME 1: Employment Uses in Designated Employment Sites, DME 3 (Office Development) and DME 5 (Hotel and Visitor Accommodation) of the Development Management Policies document. - 4.44 As primary locations for office development in West London and Uxbridge, Stockley Park LSEL have critical mass and vibrant, established office markets.
+Although both Uxbridge and Stockley Park have suffered recessionary pressures on rental values since 2010, they will remain closely monitored as strategic office location within London. - 4.45 Stockley Park LSEL has been designated elsewhere in this chapter as a Locally Significant Employment Location and is therefore already identified as a preferred location for offices and other employment generating uses.
+In addition to the LSEL designation, Stockley Park LSEL is designated as an Office Growth Location.
+The dual designation is justified on the basis of the site's strategic significance for office growth at a local and regional level.